-The EMEA Prudential Committee ('EPC') oversees financial prudential activities of entities in the EMEA region subject to EMEA regulatory supervision.
-The EPC is the primary review body of the NTGIL ICARA prior to presentation to the Board.
-EPC members review the entire ICARA report individually and collectively, providing challenge and review, before making recommendations to the Board.
+The EMEA Prudential Committee (EPC) oversees financial prudential activities of entities in the EMEA region subject to EMEA regulatory supervision.
+EPC members review the entire Internal Capital and Risk

+Assessment (ICARA) report individually and collectively, providing challenge and review, before making recommendations to the Board.

-2.2 Principal Risks & Potential Harms
+2.2 Principal risks and potential harms

 The risk that NTGIL considers in executing its strategy is defined in the "Risk Universe" which provides structure to classify the inherent risks faced by the business.
-The Risk Universe is comprised of the following principal risk categories: operational, credit, market, liquidity, strategic, fiduciary and compliance.
-For capital purposes, Northern Trust considers operational risk to include compliance and fiduciary risk, although each is governed and managed separately.
+The Risk Universe is comprised of the following principal risk categories: